gadaxmagicgadax/ESP32BLEserver-IOSApp/readme.md

 When you start the sketch in ESP32 it is immediately available to any client to connect.
 I tried with nRF Connect and was able to connect, to read and write values in the characteristic.

 I developed also an ios app with xcode 11 in swift language on my Mac and upload on my iphone.
-The code is in
+The code is in iosApp folder.